Dose (inoculum) of SARS-CoV-2 and COVID-19 severity

 - Laboratory-confirmed cases of COVID-19 are reported to the CDC.
 From March 1 to Sept.
 19, there were 277,285 cases of COVID-19 reported among school-aged children (5 to 17 years old) in the U.S.

 - Average weekly incidence for adolescents aged 12 to 17 years was 37 per 100,000 population compared to 19 per 100,000 population for younger school-aged children (5 to 11 years old).
 Testing volume and test positivity peaked for school-aged children in July, and subsequently decreased and plateaued by early September, although these indicators may again be increasing.
 From the cases for which race and ethnicity data was available, Latinx children accounted for 46% of cases among younger school-aged children and 39% of cases among adolescents.
 Overall, 3,240 (1%) of school-aged children with COVID-19 were hospitalized and 404 (0.1%) required ICU admission.
 There were 51 COVID-19-related deaths reported in this age group from March 1 to Sept.
 19.

 - Since testing has not been prioritized among those with mild or no symptoms (as is often the case in children), the total case numbers may be an underestimate.
 Data for race/ethnicity, symptoms, and some other demographic factors were often reported incompletely

-Suggested citation: Cash-Goldwasser S, Kardooni S, Cobb L, Bochner A, Bradford E and Shahpar C. Weekly COVID-19 Science Review September 26-October 2 2020.
+Suggested citation: Cash-Goldwasser S, Jones SA, Bochner A, Cobb L and Frieden TR.
+In-Depth COVID-19 Science Review September 26 – October 2, 2020.
 Resolve to Save Lives.
 2020 October 7.
-Available from https://preventepidemics.org/covid19/weekly-science-review/
+Available from https://preventepidemics.org/covid19/science/review/